VR Systems

 VR Systems is a provider of elections technology systems and software.
 VR Systems is based in Tallahassee, Florida.
 The company's products are used in elections in eight U.S. states.
 The company was founded in 1992 by Jane and David Watson.
 The CEO and President is Mindy Perkins.

 History

 VR Systems was founded in Florida in 1992 and grew its voter registration system, VoterFocus, in the years following the passage of the Help America Vote Act in 2002.
 In 2004, in response to devastation caused by Hurricane Charley in South Florida, VR created the EViD electronic pollbook designed to check in voters at central locations as many of the precincts in the area had been destroyed.
 VR Systems attends the United States Department of Homeland Security executive committee and initiates a cybersecurity communications education program, revealing their working process with election administrators nationwide.
-Today, all counties in Florida use VR products.
+Today, most counties in Florida use VR products.
 In 2010, VR became a 100% employee-owned company.